After a wonderful trip a few weeks ago, I have some important news: the Isle Of Mull might just be my new favourite place in Scotland!

 In the morning, it was time to say our goodbyes to Oban as we were up bright eyed and bushy tailed for the short ferry journey across to Mull, and we were in for a busy but epic day.

-You see, I’d unwittingly been looking at tours to the island of Staffa, and discovered that the very last boat trip of the summer that also stops at the Treshnish Isles happened to be that day.
+You see, I’d unwittingly been looking at tours to the island of Staffa, without realising that the very last boat trip of the summer that also stops at the Treshnish Isles happened to be that day.
 The rest of the year, the boat trips sail around the Treshnish islands but only actually land on Staffa.
 The last chance to see an extra island and also potential puffins?
 That in itself was enough merit for me to swiftly book it.

 Boat tour to Staffa & Lunga